Last updated on May 21, 2026

 Sacrifice fodder often comes as tokens, especially from cards like Jadar, Ghoulcaller of Nephalia that produce them each turn.
 You can also sacrifice creatures with strong death triggers like Greedy Freebooter or creatures like Helpful Hunter that gave you a strong enters ability and left a body around.

 The best sacrifice outlets are permanents with activated abilities.
 Some, like Ashnod's Altar, are free sac outlets notorious for going infinite.
-Other sacrifice outlets include spells that require sacrificing creatures as part of their activation costs (Deadly Dispute should be the first card in any sacrifice deck) and cards with an enters ability that cares about sacrificing cards like God-Eternal Bontu.
+Other sacrifice outlets include spells that require sacrificing creatures as one of their costs (Deadly Dispute should be the first card in any sacrifice deck), as well as cards with an enters ability that cares about sacrificing like God-Eternal Bontu.

 Wrap Up